tsilva/curriculum-vitae/README.md

 - **Client:** Clube do Paiva
 - **Technologies:** PHP, MySQL

-Handled entire back end production of a website, web application and database programming.
+Handled entire backend production of a website, web application and database programming.
 Solution was provided in the form of a web application implemented in the PHP scripting language, interfacing with a MySQL database.

 - [Website](https://www.clubedopaiva.com/)